techidaily/site-ai-voice-clone/source/_posts/2024-approved-create-ai-avatar-video-with-ai-script-wondershare-virbo.md

 ## Part 1\.
 Translate Video to Any Languages Online: Virbo

- If you want to **translate video online** without hassle, try[Wondershare Virbo](https://virbo.wondershare.com/) .
+ If you want to **translate video online** without hassle, try [Wondershare Virbo](https://virbo.wondershare.com/) .
 If we talk about its compatibility, it supports Windows and mobile apps and is also available on the web.
 It does not require installations; you can use its features on any web browser with the help of the Internet.

  Whether it's about translating videos, adding subtitles, or transforming your videos into a masterpiece, Virbo is an all-in-one place.
 It helps to create engaging videos without consuming much time or cost.
 It supports multiple translating languages such as English, Spanish, Hindi, etc. Reach the audience across the world by translating videos into multiple languages.
 Virbo offers 180+ templates, royalty-free music stock, generated AI scripts, and customized videos according to your needs.